 Does a Wearable Pump Decrease Milk Supply

-The short answer is “no” - wearing a pump does not inherently decrease milk supply.
+The short answer is “no” - wearing a pump does not inherently decrease the amount of milk you produce.
 However, if you're not using it correctly or if it isn't providing sufficient stimulation then it could affect your milk production.

 Additionally, make sure that you adjust the settings according to what works best for you and your body - don't just keep them at one speed for too long as this could result in decreased milk production over time due to reduced stimulation from the suction process.